 There is a pencil mark written inside the back page of the book that reads, "5000-", possibly signifying this book was for sale or purchased at least once before.
-We are not able to conclude which currency the dash (-) could be referencing.
+I am not able to conclude which currency the dash (-) could be referencing.

 This book is a true rare segment of history.

-We welcome any and all feedback, comments or questions regarding the book.
+I welcome any and all comments or questions regarding the book.

 Please comment below.